Are successful entrepreneurs born or made?

 - Car Washing: Washing cars is a great way to make money.
 You can offer your services to people in your area or even advertise online.

-- Online Selling: You can also start an online business.
-You can sell items on sites like Shopify or Etsy.
+- Online Selling: You can also help your teenager start an online business.

 How can kids be successful entrepreneurs?